curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 if (enumClToInt (c) == 1) ... // ok
 ```

+<a name="smartpointers"></a>
+## Smart Pointers
+There are plenty of other references on why one should be taking advantage of smart pointers.
+So I won't go into detail here.
+Here are some bullet points:

+* Avoid owning raw pointers (non-owning raw pointers can be fine).
+Also the [GSL](https://github.com/Microsoft/GSL) provides some nice alternatives when one has to deal with owning and non-owning raw pointers).
+* Avoid explicit new/delete

 ## make\_shared make\_unique <a name="makeshared" />
 The smart pointers, `std::shared_ptr` and `std::unique_ptr`, both have corresponding calls for making them, `std::make_shared()` and `std::make_unique()` respectfully.
 (Technically 'std::make_unique()' didn't come until C++14.
 But one can copy over the implementation for it, if you still only have C++11.)